The Ultimate 10 Days in Portugal Itinerary

 How to Get from Porto to the Douro Valley

-Getting from Porto to the Douro Valley is super easy and totally worth it for those stunning vineyard views!
-The fastest option is by car—you can rent one here and drive about2 hours east along the N222, which is often called one of the most beautiful roads in the world.
+Getting to the Douro Valley from Porto is easy and definitely worth the trip for those incredible vineyard views.
+The quickest way is by car, just rent one in Porto and drive east along the N222, often considered one of the most scenic roads in the world, which takes about two hours.

-If you’d rather sit back and enjoy the ride, you can take a train from São Bento or Campanhã Station to Peso da Régua (about 2 hours), then take a taxi or boat to your final stop.
+And, for a more relaxed and peaceful journey, you can take a train from São Bento or Campanhã Station to Peso da Régua (roughly two hours), then catch a taxi or boat to your final destination.

 Where to Stay in the Douro Valley